 "Yeah?" asked Mickey.
 He stepped over to Rose, taking her hand.
 "Well, let's use it, then," he said, moving to pull her towards the TARDIS.

 "We can't," said Rose, slipping her hand from his.
 "Not yet."

 "As long as we can," answered Rose.
 "You can wait in the TARDIS if ya want," she said, turning back to the window.
 "I'll be here."
 Rose slid down to the floor, leaning against the control panel to find a more comfortable position for her vigil.

 "Right," said Mickey, heading back into the ship.
 "I'll be in my room.
 Call me when you're done starin' at the wall."

 No. She wasn't going down this path.
 So, he'd met people in his travels, some of whom became his companions.
 He'd had a long life, he was entitled.
 But where were the others?
 No sign of Cleopatra.
-Sarah Jane had stayed behind--willingly this time.
+Sarah Jane had stayed behind - willingly this time.
 Reinette wasn't going anywhere; she had her place in history to fulfill.
-Rose was the one traveling with him now.
-She was the one who'd come back to him after he'd sent her away to safety.
+Rose was the one traveling with him, now.
+She was the one who had come back to him, after he had sent her away to safety.